- What about copyrights?

 In short, all we can say is: caveat emptor, that is, buyer beware!

-For some pointers on how to distinguish fakes from real posters, including comparisons of real and fake posters that are on offer these days, take a look at the excellent overview by Chris To.
+For some pointers on how to distinguish fakes from real posters, including comparisons of real and fake posters that are on offer these days, the excellent culturegems.com/beware-of-fakes/ by Chris To gave an overview that unfortunately is no longer online..
 There's another online overview of fakes available at Maopost.com.

 How expensive are these posters?

 There's no general guideline to that.
 The more you buy from the same person, the cheaper they tend to get.
 As a repeat customer, you become an old friend (lao pengyou 老朋友), often making for better prices.
-The process of pricing is difficult to fathom, and largely has to do with age and subject matter; Chris To provides an interesting method to assess the value of a poster.
+The process of pricing is difficult to fathom, and largely has to do with age and subject matter; Chris To provided an interesting method to assess the value of a poster on culturegems.com/value/ (unfortunately no longer online).
 Condition of the material often is not a real consideration.
 Expect to pay anywhere between 500-10,000 RMB.
 Real rare ones (posters from the late 1940s, early 1950s, or rare Cultural revolution posters) can do up to 35,000 RMB or even more.
 Haggling is not only allowed, but called for.

 Prices can get even higher.
 Some dealers in the West ask up to US$ 5,000 for posters they have picked up in China for a fraction of that price.
 In the end, if you really want a poster, you pay the price...